Abbie9926/lcddteam1a/README.md

-This repo is for Code backup
+This repository is created for Code Backup.
-I don't know what to write
+It is a place to upload the practice codes of LCDD team 1-A